 The right information at the right time is critical to effective decision making.
 ADAM’s powerful deployment analysis capabilities deliver the predictive modeling that departments need for all decision-making, reporting and planning activities.

-Understanding the impact that changes to deployment will have on response performance provides lasting benefits to departments and their communities.
+Understanding the impact that changes to deployment, call volume, road network and hospitals will have on response performance provides lasting benefits to departments and their communities.
 ADAM provides advanced planning and decision-support capabilities for achieving unparalleled operational efficiency.

 • Analyzes the effect of deployment changes

 • Projects the impact on response times due to: